VictoriaParkes/guess-the-rainbow/README.md

 # Testing
 [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was frequently utilised in the development of the website to manipulate and test features as they were added to the project, to test responsiveness and for debugging purposes.

+[Pericles](https://getpericles.com/) screen reader was used to test the screen reader only elements intended to improve the accessiblity of the website.

 ## Functionality Testing